McKinsey Cover Letter: Examples, Template & What to Write

 Many applicants ask whether they need a cover letter at all.
 A good way to answer is simple: a McKinsey cover letter is useful only when it changes the hiring signal.
 McKinsey explains that required uploads vary by role and can include transcripts, a resume or CV, and an optional cover letter.
 That means your submission flow decides.
 If the portal asks for documents, a well written letter should be short, specific, and evidence based.
 If the portal does not ask, you should still write one only when it adds context that your resume cannot.
 A common failure is writing a generic letter that restates your profile.
 That can feel proactive but it does not strengthen the decision.
 Treat the letter as a focused bridge between your resume, the position, and office context.

 If you are aligning your application documents, start with the consulting resume guide to keep terminology and proof points consistent.
-For role context, check consulting cover letter guide and the McKinsey case interview guide before drafting.
+For role context, check the consulting cover letter guide, best consulting cover letter examples, and the McKinsey case interview guide before drafting.
+If you are applying to BCG in parallel, the BCG cover letter guide covers how firm-specific language shifts between the two applications.
+For Bain applications in the same cycle, the Bain cover letter guide explains why warmth and results orientation shift the tone requirements significantly.

 Do you need a McKinsey cover letter